junxit/us-congress-code/title-20/chapter-28/sec-1087bb.md

   - **(1)** The amount of an institution’s self-help need is equal to the sum of the self-help need of the institution’s eligible undergraduate students and the self-help need of the institution’s eligible graduate and professional students.
   - **(2)** To determine the self-help need of an institution’s eligible undergraduate students, the Secretary shall—
     - **(A)** establish various income categories for dependent and independent undergraduate students;
-    - **(B)** establish an expected family contribution for each income category of dependent and independent undergraduate students, determined on the basis of the average expected family contribution (computed in accordance with part E of this subchapter) of a representative sample within each income category for the second preceding fiscal year;
+    - **(B)** establish an expected family contribution for each income category of dependent and independent undergraduate students, determined on the basis of the average expected family contribution (computed in accordance with part F of this subchapter) of a representative sample within each income category for the second preceding fiscal year;
     - **(C)** compute 25 percent of the average cost of attendance for all undergraduate students;
     - **(D)** multiply the number of eligible dependent students in each income category by the lesser of—
       - **(i)** 25 percent of the average cost of attendance for all undergraduate students determined under subparagraph (C); or